Focus turns to Ryanair as IAG looks to seal Aer Lingus deal

 LONDON After securing approval of the Irish government for its takeover offer for Aer Lingus AERL.I, British Airways-owner IAG (ICAG.L) must now seek the backing of the Irish airline's other major shareholder, Ryanair (RYA.I), to seal the deal.

-The Irish government on Tuesday agreed to sell its 25 percent stake in Aer Lingus, removing an obstacle that had stalled the 1.36 billion euro ($1.48 billion) deal for months, after IAG gave reassurances on jobs and routes.
+The Irish government on Tuesday agreed to sell its 25 percent stake in Aer Lingus, removing an obstacle that had stalled the 1.36 billion euro (1 billion pounds) deal for months, after IAG gave reassurances on jobs and routes.

 IAG has now formally launched its bid, which has already been recommended by the Aer Lingus board, but the deal remains conditional upon winning support from budget airline Ryanair, which owns 30 percent of its Irish rival.